Experienced Leadership Delivering Results for Our District

 Ken's concern for keeping families healthy, providing access to living wage jobs, improving transportation and infrastructure, promoting and protecting agriculture, keeping our friends and neighbors safe, maintaining what is already working, and fixing what is not has been informed by all of these experiences and more.

-We can address these priorities, work to find new solutions, and have our values reflected by sending Ken to Annapolis to work for us and represent the hardworking families and individuals of District 3B.
+We can address these priorities, work to find new solutions, and have our values reflected by keeping Ken in Annapolis to continue working for us and represent the hardworking families and individuals of District 3B.

 Father & Grandfather